empirebots/empirebot/resources/man/man.md

 __Synopsis__

-man formats and displays the on-line manual pages.
+Formats and displays the on-line manual pages.

 __Description__

-man should be able to give you all the informations that you need to know about any command.
+man should be able to give you all the information that you need to know about any command.
 From the simplest scenario to the hardest one.
 All the documented command can be found thanks to :
 **!!help**

 __Syntax__